locka99/cpp-to-rust-book/c_and_cpp_background/index.md

 Object oriented programming has mostly been used in higher level software - applications, games,  simulations and mathematical work.

 C++ has also become formalised standards with C++98, C++03, C++11 and so on.

+[^3] Simula is a language that allowed concepts such as objects, classes and inheritance to be expressed in code and as its name suggests was created for running simulations.
+However it was considered too slow for systems programming and so something that combined speed of C with object oriented concepts was highly desirable.

 #### Modern C++